gigamono/gigamono/README.md

 <h1 align="center">Gigamono</h1>

-`Gigamono` is a secure multi-tenant serverless framework for creating workspaces that can host any number of web apps.
-The framework is unopinionated on what kind of functionality you want out of your workspace although it comes with some productivity "subapps" if that is something you are interested in.
+`Gigamono` is a secure multi-tenant serverless framework for building workspaces that can host any number of web apps.
+Although Gigamono comes with productivity and development "subapps", the framework itself is unopinionated on what kind of functionality you want out of your workspace.

 ##